devth/devth.github.com/about.md

   sites, interactive experiences, and web applications
 - at the API level efficiently piping and transforming data between backend and frontend with considerations around concurrency and authentication
-- (currently) at the very backend, working on an Scala-based in-memory distributed columnar data store for eBay which powers realtime analytics for seller tools.
+- (currently) at the very backend, working on a Scala-based in-memory distributed columnar data store for eBay which powers real-time analytics for seller tools

 I'm a huge proponent of using automation to make process more efficient and repeatable.
 I build an open source chat bot called